Why purchase from our website or our galleries at Thomas Kinkade at Southglenn Mall?

-So why do collector's purchase a G/P over an A/P if they cost the same?
-The Gallery Proof is typically viewed as more of a collectible piece since it is only sold through Thomas Kinkade Signature Galleries, so it is not as widely available as the others.
+So why do collectors purchase a G/P over an A/P if they cost the same?
+The Gallery Proof is typically viewed as more of a collectible piece since it is only sold through Thomas Kinkade Signature Galleries.
+Therefore, it is not as widely available as the others.
 Most importantly however, each Gallery Proof painting is assigned its own foil stamp symbol which is located on the front of the canvas above Thom's signature and is about the size of a dime.

 Back to Top

 Canvas is identical to the Standard Numbered (including hand highlighting).
-Only 18% of the S/N release number are released as a Publisher Proof and a Publisher Proof may only be purchased from a Thomas Kinkade Signature Gallery, making the Publisher Proof more of a collectible.
+Only 18% of the S/N release number are released as a Publisher Proof.
+Like the Gallery Proof, the Publisher Proof may only be purchased from a Thomas Kinkade Signature Gallery, making the Publisher Proof more of a collectible.
 Therefore, if 1000 Standard Numbered pieces were released, only 18% or 180 editions of the Publisher Proof will be released.
-A Publisher Proof typically costs about $210 more than a Standard Number (S/N) Edition
+A Publisher Proof typically costs about $210 more than a Standard Number (S/N) Edition.

 Back to Top

-A Renaissance Edition has a much stronger resemblance to Thom's original painting since it is heavily highlighted and worked on meticulously by a master highlighter who uses a much more detailed and textured brushstroke process using a transparent acrylic base throughout the entire painting to help recreate the glazing process which Thom uses on his originals.
+A Renaissance Edition has a much stronger resemblance to Thom's original painting since it is heavily highlighted and worked on meticulously by a master highlighter who uses a much more detailed and textured brushstroke process with a transparent acrylic base "glazing process" as Thomas Kinkade called it.
+When the Renaissance painting was completed, Thomas Kinkade would personally inspect it and then autograph the front of the canvas when he approved of the piece.
+Since Thom's passing in April 2012, Renaissance Editions are no longer produced and are extremely hard to find.
+The only Thomas Kinkade paintings which are personally hand signed on the front by Thomas Kinkade are the Renaissance Editions, Studio Proofs, Master Editions and Thom's originals.

 A special silkscreen watermark symbol is also applied to the back side of the canvas.
 Renaissance Editions are only sold in Signature Galleries and only 8% of the S/N release number are released as a Renaissance Edition.
 Therefore if 1000 Standard Numbered pieces were released, there would be only 80 Renaissance releases. .
 Due to Thom's passing in April 2012, Renaissance Editions can no longer be made since Thom can no longer sign them.
 As a result, Renaissance Editions are extremely rare and are sometimes unavailable to us.
 Therefore, we may not be able to fulfill all Renaissance orders made on the website.
 If this is the case, we will notify you within 7 business days and refund you 100% of your purchase.